 The miniatures hobby continued to hold Mrs. Risley’s interest for several years.
 She visited local shops, attended a local miniatures show, and made some mail order purchases over the years.

 While decorating the house, she even tried her hand at miniature needlework items.
 Her hobby might have continued to grow, but a late blessing came in the form of a fourth child.

-With little time for hobbies in the busy house, the collection of miniatures was put away.
-Soon there was a move in support of her husband’s career.
+With little time for hobbies in the busy house, she put the collection of miniatures away.
+Soon they moved to support her husband’s career.
 Then health complications for her young child.
 And, as way leads on to way, the miniatures never came out of storage.

-Here is a gallery of pictures that show the whole collection as I received it.
+Here is a gallery of pictures that show the complete collection as I received it.
 There is also a video where I quickly capture everything.
 The gallery shows the condition, which is not pristine.
-As often happens, a kitten wreaked havoc on the dollhouse and broke up some of the furniture.
+As often happens, a kitten wreaked havoc on the dollhouse and broke up some furniture.

 Plans for the Risley Collection

 As I said, this is not a remarkable collection.
 It is a large, typical collection of a hobbyist.
 It is not something to preserve, but it is something worth recording.
 Our stories matter, not because they are exceptional, but because they are real.
 I connect much more with the Risley Collection than with some museum display.

 The house needs to be rebuilt, which I will do.
 I will also repair and polish the finished furniture.
 I want to capture what things looked like when the love of the hobby brought them to life.
 Once done and photographed I will not be able to hold onto it all.
 It will likely be parted out at that point.